MetaMask/metamask-extension/README.md

 You can also test with a continuously watching process, via `npm run watch`.

+You can run the linter by itself with `gulp lint`.

 ### Deploying the UI

  You must be authorized already on the Metamask plugin.